 A Day Full of Firsts

-On March 27, 1917, the Seattle Metropolitans, of the Pacific Coast League of Canada, defeated the Montreal Canadiens 9-1 to become the first-ever team from the United States to win the Stanley Cup.
+On March 27, 1917, the Seattle Metropolitans of the Pacific Coast Hockey Association defeated the Montreal Canadiens 9-1 to become the first-ever team from the United States to win the Stanley Cup.
 It would be 11 years before another American would win the championship when the New York Rangers took home the Cup in 1928.

-Hall of Famer Turk Broda made history on March 27, 1952 when he became the first goaltender to ever appear in 100 Stanley Cup playoff games.
+Hall of Famer Turk Broda made history on March 27, 1952, when he became the first goaltender to appear in 100 Stanley Cup playoff games.
 However, his Toronto Maple Leafs lost 1-0 to the Detroit Red Wings.

 On March 27, 1973, Mickey Redmond became the first player in Red Wings history to score 50 goals in a season.
 At the time, he was just the seventh player ever to have a 50-goal season.
 It was pretty crazy to think that a franchise that had the likes of Alex Delvecchio, Gordie Howe, Ted Lindsay and Frank Mahovlich didn’t have a 50-goal scorer until Redmond.